Guilty plea for Miller in shooting of Fayetteville teen

 Attempted capital murder is punishable by 10 to 40 years or life in prison.

-An arrest report said the pair had two guns under the seat in their car, both of which had been stolen from Prairie Grove.
+An arrest report said the two had two guns under the seat in their car, both of which had been stolen from Prairie Grove.
 One of the guns had a serial number destroyed.